Common mistakes & scams in Thailand & how to avoid them

 This is a well-known scam in Thailand, so be aware.

-The scam is this, you want to visit a temple and so flag down a taxi, they tell you that it’s closed for a public holiday or refurbishment but it’s ok, they know another great place they can take you to.
-On the way they will take you on a tour, stopping at several shops selling everything from paintings to jewellery and even restaurants, the reason is because they receive commissions on anything sold.
+The scam is this, you want to visit a temple and so flag down a taxi, they tell you that itโ€™s closed for a public holiday or refurbishment but itโ€™s ok, they know another great place they can take you to.
+On the way they will take you on a tour.
+Stopping at several shops selling everything from paintings to jewellery and even restaurants.
+The reason is that they receive commissions on anything sold.

-These shops and restaurants will charge you inflated prices, and there are stories of restaurants charging up to 10x the bill’s actual value.
-These scams only work if you’re not aware of what they are doing.
-Check online to see if the attraction you want to visit has any restricted opening hours, if there is a public holiday, Google will let you know.
+These shops and restaurants will charge you hugely inflated prices.
+We’ve heard stories of restaurants charging up to 10x the bill’s actual value.
+These scams only work if youโ€™re not aware of what they are doing.
+Check online to see if the attraction you want to visit has any restricted opening hours.
+If there is a public holiday, Google will let you know.

 Lady drinks, bar games, the bell, cabaret and ping-pong shows